 Full-time academic registration is generally expected of all graduate students at the University of California.
-Full-time registration is defined as: (1) payment of applicable University fees; and (2) enrollment in at least 8 units of, upper-division undergraduate or graduate-level academic coursework in a given semester, including credit for supervised research or teaching occurring during the academic year, dependent upon UC Merced offering 399 courses in the student's graduate program.
-See Section V.A.2 above for definition of full-time enrollment during Summer.
+Full-time registration is defined as: (1) payment of applicable University fees; and (2) enrollment in at least 12 units of coursework in a given semester, including course credits for supervised research or teaching occurring during the academic year, such as 295, 299, and 399 units.
+See Section V.A.2 for definition of full-time enrollment during Summer.